uDeanexe/uDeanexe/README.md

 - Business logic implementation
 - Backend performance optimization
 - Clean and structured architecture
+- Additionally, I use Python for automation and internal tooling development.

 I aim to build systems that are stable, efficient, and ready for long-term growth.